Mario & Luigi: 2016–2019: Remakes and studio closure

 From 2018 to 2019, AlphaDream began searching for people to hire, including graphic designers and production assistants with the intention of future games for the Nintendo Switch and smartphones.
-Their most recent Mario & Luigi game, Mario & Luigi: Bowser's Inside Story + Bowser Jr's Journey, was selling poorly and is one of the worst-selling Mario games in Japan to date.
-Other release plans for the handheld were cancelled because of the low sales, also marking the last Mario game on the console.
+The remake Mario & Luigi: Bowser's Inside Story + Bowser Jr's Journey sold poorly and was one of the worst-selling Mario games in Japan.
+Other release plans for the 3DS were cancelled because of the low sales, also marking the last Mario game on the console.
 By March 2018, Yahoo!
-Japan reported AlphaDream was £3.5 million in debt (US$4.3 million) due to development costs.
-The company filed for bankruptcy in October 2019.
-Three months later in January 2020, Nintendo filed a trademark for the series in Argentina, and while most assumed Nintendo was simply protecting their IP, it also led to speculation that the series would hopefully continue on a later date.
+Japan reported AlphaDream was £3.5 million in debt (US$4.3 million) due to development costs, leading to the company filing for bankruptcy in October 2019.
+In January 2020, Nintendo filed a trademark for the series in Argentina, and while most assumed Nintendo was simply protecting their IP, it also led to speculation that the series would hopefully continue on a later date.

 2024: Nintendo Switch era

-In June 2024, the sixth installment in the series, Mario & Luigi: Brothership, was announced and was released on November 7, 2024 on the Nintendo Switch.
-This is the first game not to be developed by the now-defunct AlphaDream.
-Nintendo nevertheless noted that "some of the original developers" from the franchise are involved in the development of Brothership.
-It was later revealed that Brothership was developed by Acquire; the information was found in the game's intellectual property notices.
+In June 2024, the sixth installment in the series, Mario & Luigi: Brothership, was announced.
+Nintendo noted that "some of the original developers" from the franchise were involved in the development of Mario & Luigi: Brothership.
+It was then released on November 7, 2024 on the Nintendo Switch; the first game in the series not developed by the now-defunct AlphaDream.
+It was later revealed that Mario & Luigi: Brothership was developed by Acquire; the information was found in the game's intellectual property notices.
+With this title, the art-style shifted to full 3D, with Akira Otani commenting that a HD-2D style akin to Octopath Traveler was once considered but scrapped.